StockSharp/AlgoTrading/API/2101-2200/2155_Loco/README.md

 - **Price Type** – price used in indicator calculation.

 ## Notes
 The strategy uses a custom implementation of the Loco indicator.
-Python version is not provided.
+Implementations are available in both C# and Python.